Unreal-Dan/RekordBoxSongExporter/README.md

 # RekordBoxSongExporter
 A hack for Rekordbox 6.5.0 (Windows 64bit ONLY) to export played tracks for integration with OBS

-NOTE: This does **NOT** poll the rekordbox database, this directly hooks rekordbox
-      which means your track listings will update in realtime in about ~2 seconds.
+This does **NOT** poll the rekordbox database, this directly hooks rekordbox which means your track listings will update in realtime in about ~2 seconds.

-      The 2 second delay is purely OBS polling the chatlog file, the file is updated instantaneously.
+The 2 second delay is a result of OBS polling the chatlog file, the file is updated instantaneously by the Song Exporter module as soon as you fade into the track.

 Simply configure the paths in the program, compile it, and run the Launcher.